 There are a variety of reasons why some people are opting for alternatives to all-purpose white or whole wheat flour.
-While the keto diet isn't for everyone, advocates claim the low-carb, high-fat diet may aid in weight loss and even protect against certain diseases like diabetes.
+While the keto diet isn't for everyone, advocates claim the low-carb, high-fat diet may aid in weight loss1 and even protect against certain diseases like diabetes2.
 Other people are buying up flour alternatives in order to reduce their carbohydrate intake or in an effort to avoid gluten and grains.

 "I recommend high-fiber, high-protein flour alternatives (not necessarily within 'keto' guidelines) to my clients to increase the nutrient density of their foods and help them feel more energized and satisfied," says registered dietitian Danielle Fineberg, M.S., R.D.